Smolations/lightrider-app/README.md

 **Switching branches.** All code is under _version control_.
 We use a software named [Git](https://git-scm.com/).
-These different versions are contained in what are called "branches".
+These different versions are contained in what are called _branches_.
 One branch might contain code that results in some header reading "Name the Game" while another branch might have different code that renders "The Name of the Game" instead.
 You can switch between branches freely to get access to all sorts of different versions.